enzonotario/vitepress-openapi/docs/composables/useTheme.md

                 renderer: 'vue-json-pretty', // vue-json-pretty or shiki
             },
             schemaViewer: {
                 // How many levels are expanded on load.
-Maximum is 10.
                 deep: 1,
             },
             // Set the heading levels.